Scott Weinger: Career

 Weinger went on to several small roles in television programs, starred in a horror comedy film, 2003's Shredder, and provided his voice for Osamu Tezuka's Metropolis and the 3D Disney film Mickey's PhilharMagic.
 He had a guest appearance on the NBC's Scrubs for the season 6 episode "My Coffee" as Dr. Kershnar.
 He played Officer Rubin on What I Like About You.
 From 2016 until 2020, Weinger reprised his role of Steve Hale on the Full House spin-off series Fuller House.

 Weinger provided the voice for Aladdin, the street urchin in Walt Disney Pictures' animated feature film of the same name.
 He reprised his role multiple times off the big screen including the CBS television series and direct-to-video sequels The Return of Jafar and Aladdin and the King of Thieves.
-His voice would also be used for several video games including the Kingdom Hearts series, Kinect Disneyland Adventures, and Disney Infinity series.
+His voice would also be used for several video games including the Kingdom Hearts series, Kinect: Disneyland Adventures, and Disney Infinity series.

 Weinger has written and produced for television, receiving his first writing credit on the WB television show Like Family.
 Other writing credits include What I Like About You and Privileged.
 From 2009 to 2013, he was a writer-producer for 90210.
 He later worked as a writer-producer for The Neighbors, Galavant, Black-ish, and The Muppets.
 Weinger was a co-executive producer and showrunner for the French-language Netflix romantic comedy series Plan Coeur (The Hookup Plan).
 During the run of Fuller House, he sold pilots to Fox, CBS, HBO Max, and Disney Plus.

 Weinger is co-executive producer on Hulu's drama series Paradise.
 He wrote the series' fourth episode, titled "Agent Billy Pace".
-The series earned him an Emmy nomination for Outstanding Drama Series.
+The series earned him multiple Emmy nominations for Outstanding Drama Series.